 048:34:18 Aldrin: [Garble.]
 It looks like it's a shadow.
 [Garble] coming around to - back that way [garble].

 048:34:33 McCandless: We're getting a lot of background noise now, also.
 If you will stand by a minute or so until we roll a little further in PTC, I think things will get better.

 048:34:44 Aldrin: Okay.
 It's coming around to the number 1 window.
 We'll get you there.

 048:37:17 Aldrin: Okay.
-It looks as though the length of the shadow of that cloud is about the same as the width as the Persian Gulf.
+It looks as though the length of the shadow of that cloud is about the same as the width of the Persian Gulf.

 048:37:26 McCandless: Okay.
 We copy the width of the Persian Gulf, and I guess that all I can give you first hand is a single isolated data point, and that is that it was clear here in Houston this morning.
 That's a pretty localized observation.
 As a result of your waste-water dump, it looks like the PTC mode has been disturbed somewhat.
 We're showing you about 20 degrees out in pitch right now and about 6 degrees in yaw, which is significantly greater, about twice as much - a little more than twice as much as the deviation you had prior to the waste-water dump.
 We're watching it down here, though, and we'll let you know if we think any corrective action's required.
 Over.